anderslatif/API_Lesson/README.md

 # API_Lesson

-## This is for a lecture I am doing for my fellow classmates about API's.
+## This is for a lecture I am doing for my fellow classmates about hello's.

 Content of lesson:

-* What are API's.
+* What are hello's.
 HTTP requests.

-* Create your own API with Spring.
+* Create your own hello with Spring.

-* Invoking API calls with URL parameters. -> Postman
+* Invoking hello calls with URL parameters. -> Postman

-* Have fun using discogs' API.
+* Have fun using discogs' hello.